grafana/adventure/workshop.md

     ![Trace Leaderboard](./img/workshop/leaderboard.png)

-    Clicking on each game, we can see the actions took as spans, and the timings for each span.
+    Clicking on each game, we can see the actions taken as spans and the timings for each span.

     ![Trace Leaderboard Detail](./img/workshop/leaderboard-trace.png)